aarathi97/aarathi-vistex/README.md

 ### Recommendation

-Moving the homegrown CRM to a cloud based CRM like salesforce
+Moving the homegrown CRM to a cloud based CRM like Salesforce to seamlessly accommodate increased data volumes, user counts, and customization needs.
+Salesforce enables easy interaction with a range of third-party programs, including e-commerce platforms, customer care systems, and marketing automation tools.
+The small business may improve data consistency, optimize procedures, and foster better departmental communication thanks to this integration feature.

 ## Contrast between cloud and non-cloud based solutions

 The services that the cloud vendor offers will always have an impact on the deployment architecture of a cloud-ready application.
 The choice of cloud services becomes even more crucial for an application that must operate under strict compliance and data residency restrictions.